A guide to boosting your UK State Pension, at the lowest cost

 2. Moving overseas: What happens?

-- If you remain ‘ordinarily resident’ in the UK (family in the UK, a home you return to, etc.) and work for a UK employer, you must keep paying Class 1 for up to 52 weeks.
+- If you remain ‘ordinarily resident’ in the UK (family in the UK, a home you return to, etc.) and work for a UK employer, you’ll keep paying Class 1 for the first year.

 “Many expats don’t realise they can backdate missing years and pay ongoing to boost their UK State Pension.

-Not topping up now can cost you hundreds of thousands (£) in hard-earned income over the average retirement.”
+Ignoring this can cost you £100,000+ in hard-earned income over the average retirement.”

 Adam Cooke, British Abroad